XD-Ooi/Random-Projects/Economic Performance and Climate Change Attitude in the EU/readME.md

 # The Effect of Economic Performance on Climate Change Attitude and Action in the EU

-This is an econometrics project for my course in *Economics in the EU*.

 For this project, I ran some multiple linear regression model to determine the relationship between several macroeconomic indicators and European citizens' climate change attitude and action.

 Specifically, I ran the two following regression models: